Taste2/personal-portfolio/Project_weather/README.md

 ## Weather update
-This program fetches weather information about Kumasi, a city in Ghana
+This program fetches weather information of major cities in Ghana using open-meteo API